Ken Griffey Jr. Rookie Card and Minor League Card Guide

 1989 Topps Heads Up Ken Griffey Jr. #5

 For most, this is the Holy Grail of early Ken Griffey Jr. items.
 Issued in very small numbers as a test issue, it’s not really a baseball card in the traditional sense.
-Rather, it’s a die-cut floating head of sorts intended to be stuck to a locker, window or wall.
+Rather, it’s a die-cut floating head of sorts you can sticker to a locker, window or wall.
 A year later, Topps gave Heads Up a full release that is much more common.
 You can tell the 1989 Topps Heads Up Ken Griffey Jr. by checking the copyright year on the back.
 Otherwise the 1990 version looks the same.

 When a 1989 Topps Heads Up Ken Griffey Jr. comes up for sale, they don’t go cheap.
-Unlike the majority of his rookie cards, sales are measured in the hundreds and up.
+Unlike the majority of his Rookie Cards (without taking professional grading into account), sales are in the hundreds.

 You’ve heard the story before — there are lots of these out in the wild.
 Lots.
-While that’s killed values for the most part, that’s about all it hurts.
-The 1989 Topps Traded Ken Griffey Jr. is widely considered to be one of his most attractive early cards.
+While that’s hurt values to a certain extent, that’s about all it hurts.
+The 1989 Topps Traded Ken Griffey Jr. is one of his most attractive early cards.
 Issued as part of the annual box set, it’s still easy to find.

 1989 Topps Traded Tiffany Ken Griffey Jr. #41T

 Like Bowman Tiffany, the 1989 Topps Traded Tiffany Ken Griffey Jr. is a little nicer that its regular counterpart.
 That means a glossy front and a back that’s a little more crisp.
 As far as print runs go, it’s believed about 15,000 sets were produced.
 While that’s more than double that of the Bowman Tiffany set, it’s still a fraction of what most of Griffey’s other cards are.

 1989 Upper Deck Ken Griffey Jr. Rookie Card #1